 The animation is applied and tested in real-time in the UI design phase.
 Motion design has a double use - enhancing user experience and navigating by attracting attention to intended elements.
 The progress of technology changes the landscape of mobile UI design, animations in particular.
 New powerful smartphones and fast Internet transmission allow more profound visual effects.
 A simple animated pop-up does not impress users anymore.

 Planning is made by software architects – this work is done by programmers, UI/UX designers, and Project Manager.
 They discuss frameworks, design, technologies, components, and platforms.
-As a result of teamwork, front-end and back-end become more functional and user-friendly.
+As a result of teamwork, the front-end and back-end become more functional and user-friendly.
 A software architecture needs to be carefully planned considering the future extensions of the app.
 Basically, planning and design run in parallel.

 You can choose between a native app dedicated to one operating system or a cross-platform app.
 In the case of the second solution, mobile apps developers use a dedicated platform like Xamarin or Unity to create apps for two major mobile platforms – Android and iOS.
 The idea is to write code ones, and then transfer to the platform the heavy burden of code adaptation.
 A cross-platform application has a user-friendly interface and great performance no matter on which device, the Android or iOS, it’s used.
 Another advantage of the cross-platform is the possibility of testing apps on hundreds of devices with cloud service.